rngtang/Telephone-Assistant/README.md

 ### Optional: Testing the Project with Wake-up Word
 Currently, this feature is still in development.
 It requires hardware (microphone and speaker) to be set up.

-To test the combined project (STT/TTS and OpenAI Assistant) additionally integrated with a wake-up word activation, use this command:
+To test the combined project (STT/TTS and question-answering Bot) additionally integrated with a wake-up word activation, use this command:
 ```
 python /home/colabdev/Desktop/telephone-assistant/assistant/working/wake_up.py
 ```